How to Upgrade Motherboard and CPU without Reinstalling Windows

 Can I upgrade motherboard and CPU without reinstalling Windows?

-Upgrading motherboard and CPU could bring you faster speed, better performance, the support for latest components, and also a new problem - can you keep the Windows installation while upgrading?
+The answer is yes, it is possible.
+Upgrading the motherboard and CPU could bring you faster speed, better performance, the support for latest components, and also a new problem - can you keep the Windows installation while upgrading?

 Sata Cable On Motherborad

-Will Windows 10/8/7 stay activated after replacing motherboard?
+Will Windows 11/10/8/7 stay activated after replacing the motherboard?

-There are three types of Windows license key, OEM, Retail, and Volume.
-Retail license is the one you purchase from local store or online retailer, OEM license is preinstalled on a new computer by the manufacturer, and Volume license is distributed in bulk to large organizations.
+There are three types of Windows license keys, OEM, Retail, and Volume.
+A retail license is the one you purchase from a local store or online retailer, an OEM license is preinstalled on a new computer by the manufacturer, and a Volume license is distributed in bulk to large organizations.

 Generally, a Retail or Volume license will get automatically activated when connecting to the Internet.
-But an OEM key is locked to the original hardware, and cannot be transferred to new motherboard.
+However, an OEM key is locked to the original hardware, and cannot be transferred to a new motherboard.
 In this case, you may need to purchase a new key.

 How to check your license type